ST-Balance/ST-Balance/README.md

   -adj_ang.npy
 ````
 ### Operations
-All operations must be performed in the Meteorology folder after downloading [DataLink](https://drive.google.com/file/d/1TG8VQGuvhGErIkNUU7JYvJIULtiLwWGs/view?usp=drive_link) and extracting the dataset.
+Once the dataset has been downloaded and placed in the Meteorology folder, all operations should be conducted within this folder.
+[DataLink](https://drive.google.com/file/d/1TG8VQGuvhGErIkNUU7JYvJIULtiLwWGs/view?usp=drive_link)

 #### Training
 ````shell